swanson/swanson.github.com/_posts/2016-08-05-a-live-chat-experiment.md

 The other concern I had was my availability: am I going to have a bunch of people trying to chat at 3am while I'm sleeping?
 What if I'm in a meeting or on a call?

-It turns out that customizable "Hours of Availability" are a standard feature for all the live chat services.
+It turns out that customizable "Hours of Availability" are a common feature for all the live chat services.
 I can allow live chats during normal work hours, but outside of that the widget displays an offline message (but still can collect async messages that I can reply to later via email).

 ![Closed for business]({{site.url}}/static/morale-chat-offline.png)